catseye/SixtyPical/doc/SixtyPical.md

-Sixtypical
+SixtyPical
 ==========

-Sixtypical is a simplified version of [Sixtypical][].

-This is a complete reboot of the previous design and implementation, which was semantically a mess due to the way it was built.
-This aims to be a simpler design which gets the static semantics right first, and only then is extended to be more practical.
+This document describes the SixtyPical programming language version 0.2, both its execution aspect and its static analysis aspect (even though these are, technically speaking, separate concepts.)

+This document is nominally normative, but the tests in the `tests` directory are even more normative.

 Types
 -----

-There are two TYPES in Sixtypical:
+There are two TYPES in SixtyPical:

 *   bit (2 possible values)
 *   byte (256 possible values)